vAlmaraz/code-style/README.md

 }
 ```

-Use only one return inside a method, even using switchs and ifs.
+Use only one return inside a method, even using switchs and ifs, when you are not validating input.
 Ex:

 ```java
 public int calculateSomething(int arg1, int arg2) {